CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 *Jobs using `future` and `furrr`*

 The `future` package provides an API for R jobs using futures (see the [future CRAN website](https://cran.r-project.org/web/packages/future/index.html) for details).
-The package `purrr` enables parallel processing of mapping functions offered by the package `purrr`, using `future`-supported backends.
-Whether futures are resolved sequentially or in parallel is determined using the `future` function `plan()`.
+The package `furrr` enables parallel processing of mapping functions offered by the package `purrr` using `future`-supported backends.
+Whether futures are resolved sequentially or in parallel is specified using the `future` function `plan()`.

-For analyses requiring a single node, the strategies `plan(multisession)` and `plan(multicore)` are suitable.
+For analyses requiring a single node, `plan(multisession)` and `plan(multicore)` are suitable.
 The former spawns multiple independent R processes and the latter forks an existing R process.
 Using `plan(cluster)` is suitable for work using multiple nodes.

-To submit a job using multisession or multicore futures, one should specify a single node (`--nodes=1`) and the number of tasks (`--ntasks=x`; 40 is the maximum on a single node).
+To submit a job involving multisession or multicore futures, one should specify a single node (`--nodes=1`) and the number of tasks (`--ntasks=x`; 40 is the maximum on a single node).
 For guidelines on designing batch job files, see other examples on this page.

 The R script below could be used to compare analysis times using sequential, multisession and multicore strategies.
 Note that, to run `map()` using `furrr`, one must add `future_` to the function name.